Dental implants made from titanium and zirconia are the best solution to missing teeth, provided you have healthy jawbone and gums.

 A metal-free approach is well tolerated by the human body.
-We routinely use PRGF stem cells to improve the healing process when using zirconium tooth replacements.
+We routinely use PRGF to improve the healing process when using zirconium tooth replacements.
 Although zirconia implants aren’t right for everyone, the following are several characteristics of ideal candidates:

 - Healthy gums.